coffee4craig/coffee-4-craig-website/src/pages/support-us/index.md

     url: >-
       https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VBW25QGTWEMYC&source=url
   text: >-
-    <b>We need a team of volunteers every day at our drop-in center at 153 Ducie
+    <b>We need a team of volunteers every day at our drop-in center at The
-    Street in Manchester.
+    Meanwhile in Manchester.
 The roles include; cooking, sorting collections, giving out hot drinks and food, keeping the kitchen clean and tidy, greeting at reception, monitoring the shower list and sitting down with guests for a brew and a chat!</b>